The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

 As the last example, we consider the model

-$k \geq 1$, and the number of parameters is $m=2k+1$.
-For this model, it is possible to verify that the uniform design on $\Y=\{-1,0,1\}^k$ is a maximal $D$-optimal\footnote{For this model, we consider only the criterion of $D$-optimality, since an analytic formula for $A$-optimal designs for \eqref{mod:QWOI} with $k>1$ does not seem to be available in the literature, nor trivial to derive.} design; cf. \citet{Puk} (Sections 9.5 and 9.9) for $k=1$, and \citet{SchwabeWierich} for $k>1$.
+where $k \geq 1$, and the number of parameters is $m=2k+1$.
+Model \eqref{mod:QWOI} is rational for $D$-optimality, as it is possible to verify that the uniform design on $\Y=\{-1,0,1\}^k$ is a maximal $D$-optimal\footnote{For this model, we consider only the criterion of $D$-optimality, since analytic formulas of other $\Phi_p$-optimal designs for Model \eqref{mod:QWOI} with $k>1$ do not seem to be available in the literature, nor trivial to derive.} design; cf. \citet{Puk} (Sections 9.5 and 9.9) for $k=1$, and \citet{SchwabeWierich} for $k>1$.
 For $k=1$ and $k=2$, the uniform design on $\Y$ is the unique $D$-optimal design.

 However, for $k=3$ the dimension of the polytope of optimal designs is already $t=8$ and there are $\ell=66$ VODs.

-First, there are $12$ VODs, uniform on $9$ points, which form two distinct isomorphism classes.\footnote{We consider the same notion of isomorphism as in the previous two subsections: two designs to be isomorphic if they can be obtained one from the other by a sequence of factor relabelings and negations.} A representative of the $4$ members of the first class of VODs is the design \begin{small}
+First, there are $12$ VODs, uniform on $9$ points, which form two distinct isomorphism classes.
+A representative of the $4$ members of the first class of VODs is the design \begin{small}

 \end{small}

 A representative of the $8$ members of the second class of VODs is the design \begin{small}

 \end{small}